Aube33/CoverGrid/README.md

 # ALBUMS COVER GRID GENERATOR

-## Create your own wallpaper for your phone with a cool grid of your favorites albums cover !
+## Create your own wallpaper for your phone or desktop with a cool grid of your favorites albums cover !

 ## ⚠️ **Warning** :